-39. It may not be a happy analogy, but it is commonsense that he who wants to 'consult' a doctor cannot keep facts up his sleeve.
-He does so at his peril for he advice receive no true unless he can discloses facts necessary for diagnosis of his malady.
-Homely analogies apart, which can be multiplied, a decision of the Madras High Court in R. Pushpam & Anr. v.
-Stale of Madras(1) furnishes а qood parallel. section 43(b), Madras District Municipalities Act, 1920, provided that for the purpose of election of Councillors to Municipal Council, the а Local Government 'after consulting the Municipal Council' may determine the wards in which reserved seats shall be set apart.
-While setting aside the reservation made in respect of one of the wards on the ground that the Local Government had failed to discharge statutory obligation its of consulting the Municipal Council, Justice Subba Rao, who then adorned the Bench Κ. of the Madras High Court, observed : "The word 'consult' implies a conference of two or more persons or an impact of two or more minds in respect of a topic in order to enable them to evolve a correct, or at least, a satisfactory solution."
-In, order that the two minds may be able to confer produce mutual impact, it and а is that each for its essential must have consideration full and identical facts, can at once constitute both the which foundation of the final source and decision."
+39. It may not be a happy analogy, but it is commonsense that he who wants 'consult' a doctor cannot keep facts up his sleeve.
+He does so at his peril for he advice receive no true unless discloses facts necessary for diagnosis of his malady.
+Homely analogies apart, which multiplied, a decision of Madras High Court in R. Pushpam & Anr. v.
+Stale of Madras(1) furnishes good parallel. section 43(b), Madras District Municipalities Act, 1920, provided for the purpose of election of Councillors to Municipal Council, the a Government 'after consulting the Municipal Council' may determine the wards in which reserved seats shall be set apart.
+While setting aside the reservation made respect of one of the wards on the ground that the Local Government had failed discharge statutory obligation its consulting the Municipal Council, Justice Subba Rao, who then adorned the Bench of the Madras High Court, observed: "The word 'consult' implies a conference of two or more persons or an impact of two or more minds in respect of a topic in order to enable them to evolve a correct, or at least, a satisfactory solution."
+In, order that the two minds may be able to confer produce mutual impact, it and a that each for essential must have consideration full and identical facts, can at once constitute both the which foundation of the final source and decision."

-394. In Indian Administrative Services (S.C.S.)
-Association, U.P. and Others,(1993) Supp.(1) SCC 730, this Court had occasion to explain the expression 'consultation' as occurring in All India Services Act, 1951.
+394. In Indian Administrative Services (S.C.S.)Association, U.P. and Others, (1993) Supp.(1) SCC

+730, this Court had occasion to explain the expression 'consultation' as occurring in All India Services Act, 1951.
 In paragraph 26, following conclusions were recorded by this Court:-

-"26.(1) Consultation is a process which meeting of minds between requires the involved in of parties the process consultation on the material facts and points involved to evolve a correct or at least satisfactory solution.
+"26.(1) Consultation is a process which meeting of minds between requires involved in of parties the process consultation on the material facts and points involved to evolve a correct or at least satisfactory solution.
 There should be meeting of minds between the proposer and the persons to be consulted on the subject of consultation.
-There must be definite facts which constitute the foundation and source for final decision. object of the consultation The is to render consultation meaningful to serve the intended purpose.
+There must definite facts which constitute foundation and source for final decision. object of the consultation is render consultation meaningful to serve the intended purpose.
 Prior consultation in that behalf is mandatory.